Anne Mangold, LISW, LCSW

 Terry L. Coy II, LMFT, IMFT

-Utilizing his training and experience in Strategic Family Therapy, Trauma Focused Cognitive Behavior Therapy, Motivational Interviewing, SMART Recovery, Emotion-Focused Couples Therapy, and Thera-play, Terry focuses on supporting clients in achieving long-term success for themselves and in their relationships.
+Utilizing his training and experience in Strategic Family Therapy, Trauma Focused Cognitive Behavior Therapy, Motivational Interviewing, SMART Recovery, Emotion-Focused Couples Therapy, and attachment-based play therapy, Terry focuses on supporting clients in achieving long-term success for themselves and in their relationships.

 Bob is a northern Kentucky native who began his profession in the health services field as a substance abuse counselor in residential treatment facilities.
 After completing his Bachelor of Science in Psychology, with a focus on addiction and recovery from Liberty University, Bob was eligible to apply to be a Certified Alcohol & Drug Counselor (CADC) in Kentucky.
 He then went on to complete a Master of Education in Counseling from Lindsey Wilson College, school of professional counselors, and has since been in private practice settings working with individuals with depression, anxiety, anger issues, spirituality, career concerns, self-esteem issues as well as both substance and non-substance related addictions.
 Bob has completed certificate training programs for Trauma Focused Cognitive Behavior Therapy and the treatment of sex/internet addiction.